flabbergast/enstix/README.md

 The encrypted disk image is encrypted with aes128-cbc-essiv (probably not directly compatible with other existing programs using this scheme).
+So there is one main AES128 key.
+This one is used to encrypt each sector (512 bytes) with CBC, where the IV is derived from the key and the sector number as described by the ESSIV scheme.

-What is stored in xmega's EEPROM is the main AES128 key encrypted with AES128 (the key for this is the SHA256 hash of the passphrase).
+What is stored in xmega's EEPROM is the main AES128 key encrypted with AES (the key for this is the first 16 bytes of the SHA256 hash of the passphrase).
 Another piece of data stored in EEPROM is the SHA256 hash of the SHA256 hash of the passphrase (for verifying if the entered passphrase is "correct").

+Of course, the (encrypted) disk drive image can be easily extracted from the stick by putting it into the bootloader mode and inspecting the contents of the `FIRMWARE.BIN` file.
+Likewise, the passphrase-encrypted AES key, as well as HASH^2(passphrase) can be read from `EEPROM.BIN` file.

+Finally, while the stick is in operation and in the "encrypted mode", the main AES key is stored in chip's SRAM (working memory), as well as probably in the "AES hardware module" of the chip.
+So it can be probably extracted with, say, a JTAG debugger hooked up to the chip.
+This is the same problem as with pretty much all the "encrypted storage" schemes that I know - while the encryption is in operation, the key can be extracted from the device's working memory.
+However, as the passphrase is only needed for getting a hold of the main AES key, it is deleted from the working memory after the main AES key is decrypted.

 I would be grateful if you can let me know if there are some security holes in this scheme.